A utility for managing application-specific environment settings.

 - some modules may automatically load others if a package depends on some other package to be available.
 Unloading dependent modules may give you trouble!

-- This command performs a transition from modulefile_old to modulefile_new with a single command.
-Note that this is not the same as an unload followed by a load, since all modules which were loaded after modulefile_old will usually also be reloaded.
+This option requires exactly two (space separated) module names (with or without version number) as an argument.
+The command performs a transition from the module specified as the first argument to that specified by the second one with a single command.
+Note that this is not exactly the same as an unload followed by a load, since all modules which were loaded after the first specified will also be reloaded, to assure that dependencies are correctly resolved.
 If this causes difficulties, you may need to revert to explicitly perform an unload/load sequence.

 It is possible to use the module command also from non-shell scripting languages.
 In the case of Perl, a LRZ specific package is available.
 Here is an example on how to use this:

 #! /usr/bin/perl use lib "/lrz/sys/share/modules/init"; use Environment_Modules; module("load","intel mkl"); module("list"); system("make myprog"); system("./dosomething");

 Note the following details:

 Use standard perl function call syntax with brackets, especially when specifying more than one argument